civicrm/civicrm-dev-docs/docs/extensions/civix.md

 fields at installation.
-There are two methods depending on whether the custom data set extends an entity (e.g. "Individual" – without any specific subtype) or exends a specific subtype of an entity.
+There are two methods depending on whether the custom data set extends an entity (e.g. "Individual" – without any specific subtype) or extends a specific subtype of an entity.
 (e.g. Activities of type 'Volunteer')

 #### Extending a base entity